Maison du Roi: The Religious Maison du Roi

 The Ecclesiastical Household of the king was headed by the Grand Almoner of France (Grand aumônier de France) (created by Francis I), most often a bishop.
 The king's chapel (la chapelle du roi)—which did not originally refer to a building, but to the religious entourage of the king—was in charge of the Mass and religious ceremonies (marriages, baptisms) for the sovereign and the royal family and the king's alms and public charities.

 It was headed by the Grand Almoner, who was assisted by the First Almoner, who fulfilled the duties of the Grand Almoner when the latter was unable to.
 Other officers of the Maison ecclésiastique included several aumôniers ordinaires (who maintained the regular service of the chapel), the prédicateur du roi (or "king's preacher"), who preached in the presence of the king, and the king's confessor.

 The royal chapel also included a group of ecclesiastics and musicians for the religious services, divided into two sections: the chapel and oratory (chapelle et oratoire)—directed by the master of the Oratory (sous-maître de l'Oratoire)—which celebrated spoken Masses, and the grande chapelle—directed by the master of the chapel (maître de la chapelle)—which celebrated Masses in plainchant.
 In the reign of Louis XV, the musicians of the two chapels were united.
 Oversight was eventually transferred (in 1761) from the Ecclesiastical household to the King's Chamber, and the position of master of the chapel was eliminated.

 The Domestic Maison du Roi

 The Maison du Roi civile, or domestic entourage of the king, was divided into a number of departments, whose number varied over the years.
 Under Louis XIV it consisted of 22 departments.
-Each department was directed by the grands officiers de la maison du roi de France (a title similar to, but not the same as, grand officier de la couronne de France).
+Each department was headed by one of the grands officiers de la maison du roi de France (a title similar to, but not the same as, grand officier de la couronne de France).
 From the 16th to the 17th centuries, the Maison du Roi civile consisted of around 1000–2000 individuals.

 The most important departments were the following: